GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 - Add a new page..." from the upper left from the top left corner.
 - Page name" should be `pet_detail`.
-- For "Clone from", choose `pet_register` since the screen structure is similar.
+- Clone from" should be `pet_register` since the screen structure is similar.

 ![bg right w:500px](images/2022-11-12-21-50-53.png)